StPaulStylee/100DaysOfCode/README.md

 page header ready to roll
 ### Thoughts:
 This CSS Grid thing kicks ass.
 That's all there is to say about it.

+# Day 30: January 2, 2018
+### What I did:
+Continued the rebuild of the MN Tech site by finishing the home page minus a few media queries needed before mobile layout is reached.
+### Thoughts:
+I'm cruising along.
+GRID WAILS.